OSGConnect/connectbook/new-docs-jan-2020/osgconnect-storage.md

 ## Overview

-OSG Connect users are responsible for managing data in their user directories within `home` (general job files), and `public` (large job files) locations.
+OSG Connect users are responsible for managing data in their user directories within `home` (general job files), and `public` (large job files) locations and for using appropriate mechanisms for delivering data to/from jobs.
+User-accessible storage locations supported by OSG Connect (and accessible from the login nodes) include:

     home: /home/<username>
     public: /public/<username>